1giacomo/RandomQuoteMachine/README.md

 This is a raw Markdown Previewer created for the [freeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine) course.

-You can visit the site by [this link](https://1giacomo.github.io/RandomQuoteMachine/).
+You can visit the site by [🔗 this link](https://1giacomo.github.io/RandomQuoteMachine/).

 ## Overview